 Currently, the IRS charges the following "failure to deposit" penalties:

-• A 6% penalty of your total deposit will be applied for payments deposited 6–15 calendar days late
+- A 5% Failure to Deposit Penalty of your total deposit will be applied for payments deposited 6-15 calendar days late

 Payroll is likely one of your largest expenses.
 With deposits due every single month, inaccurate systems and manual processes can weigh down your bottom line—and put you at risk of significant penalties.
 Professional payroll services automate the entire process so you can focus on your organization's goals.